 Eight years ago today, beloved actress and musician Cheryl "Rainbeaux" Smith died of complications from liver disease and hepatitis.
 But only a small number of people knew about it.
 Despite such achievements as auditioning for the role of Iris in TAXI DRIVER, and being recruited a member of The Runaways in their final days, it was almost over two weeks before national media even took notice of her passing.
 The heartbreaking tragedy of her final days and unacknowledged passing was greatly upsetting to me, and so I wrote my observations into an essay, "Rainbeaux's Goodbye", which I initially just sent to friends as an email but eventually found its way to her friends and family, and was ultimately posted at a tribute site.

 Normally, I would repost the whole thing here at my blog, but you know what?
 I would rather drive the web traffic and the hits over to her site.
 There's lots of other reminiscences and tribute from fans and friends alike to be found there, and since my ultimate goal is to get you, the reader, to learn as much about her as possible, they will do a better job than I possibly can.
 (Be warned: the main page plays "Butterfly Kisses" and there's nothing you can do to stop it.
 Look, some people genuinely like that damn song.
 So just turn down the volume and read the links.)
+[2017 addenda - the webpage went down, so I have provided an archived version.
+No music file attached this time]

 In the eight years since the loss of Rainbeaux, thankfully if belatedly, her profile has grown to a degree.
 Many of her films have been released to DVD, including what is probably her best performance, LEMORA: A CHILD'S TALE OF THE SUPERNATURAL, which I recently cited as one of my favorite underrated horror films at Rupert Pupkin Speaks.
 Some that are still absent from DVD, such as SLUMBER PARTY '57 with Debra Winger and the campy MANDINGO sequel DRUM, have popped up on various HD channels in new transfers.
 Screenings have even taken place, where ardent fans such as Quentin Tarantino and collaborators like Joe Dante have been able to speak to audiences about her appeal.